xala3pa/implementingDesignPatterns/java/singletonPattern/README.md

 * How to deal with multithreading?

   * If performace is not an issue, we can solve it adding the synchronized keyword to the `getInstance()`, in order to force every thread to wait its turn.
-  * Move to an eagerly created instance rather than a lazily created one.
+  * If your application always creates and uses an instance of the Singleton or the overhead of creation and runtime aspects of the Singleton are not onerous.
+Move to an eagerly created instance rather than a lazily created one.
-  * Use “double-checked locking” to reduce the use of synchronization in getInstance()
+  * If the performace is indeed a issue, use “double-checked locking” to reduce the use of synchronization in getInstance()

 ##Structure